FAQ

 Since I've been fortunate enough to have had great success with my ebooks, the volume of my email asking for help has increased dramatically.
 I love helping writers, but I'm finding that the more I help, the less time I have to do my own writing.

 This page is my attempt to give you answers without compromising my working time.
 I hope you'll find the answers you need.
 If you don't, then email me.
 I'll try to assist you as time permits.
-There's a lot of information here, so scroll down to take a look at the questions and answers.
+There's a lot of information here, so scroll down to take a look at the questions and answers about book reviews, ISBN, copyright, and other aspects of being a writer and of publishing.
+All of these questions have been asked of me more than once.

 First, I'll get the hard questions out of the way.
-After these read the ones that really have to do with the writing business.
+After these, read the ones that really have to do with the writing business.

 Will you read my query letter / chapter / manuscript / Book Description / Author Bio / or most anything else of which I'm uncertain?